Are you someone who wants to target active as well as passive candidates? Do you believe in proactive hiring? Is data-driven hiring your top priority?

 Let’s look at the various scenarios where using CRM for recruitment can help you hire candidates, faster.

-Build Recruitment Database of Active and Passive Candidates
+Build A Recruitment Database of Active and Passive Candidates

 Searching for talent is like marketing and sales activity.
 In the beginning, you wouldn’t know if the candidate is interested in the job opportunity.
 You need to contact candidates and find out.